cognitedata/cdp-spark-datasource/README.md

 `publicdata` does not contain any raw tables so you'll need access to a project with raw table data.

 Two additonal options are required:
-- `database`: The name of the database in Cognite Data Platform's "raw" storage to use.
+- `database`: The name of the database in Cognite Data Fusion's "raw" storage to use.
 It must exist, and will not be created if it does not.
-- `table`: The name of the table in Cognite Data Platform's "raw" storage to use.
+- `table`: The name of the table in Cognite Data Fusion's "raw" storage to use.
 It must exist in the given `database` option, and will not be created if it does not.

 You can optionally have Spark infer the DataFrame schema with the following options: